NursamedinD/chameleon-blog/src/README.md

 4. Once done go into the directory by doing cd NursamedinD/chameleon-blog.
 5. Finally type in code . to open it into your prefered programming app.

+## Description

+This is a simple blog which allows users and readers to add, or view a blog dedicated to infomation and facts about chameleons.

+## Features
+* Home page with blog posts.
+* Buttons that can take you to different routes (Ie Home, Post New form, About).
+* Simple landing page.
+* About page.
+* Post Submission form.

 # License